Sedating Your Dog for Grooming: Risks, Alternatives, and When It’s Necessary

 If your dog is anxious about grooming, start with these steps:

-• Consult Your Vet: Rule out pain or medical issues that might cause defensive behaviour
+• Talk to your vet – Rule out pain or medical issues

-• Consider Training: Work with a positive reinforcement trainer to desensitise your dog to grooming tools
+• Consider training – Work with a positive reinforcement trainer

-• Use Calming Aids: Ask your vet about safe anti-anxiety supplements or medications
+• Use calming aids – Ask your vet about safe supplements

-• Be Patient: It may take several sessions for your dog to become comfortable
+• Be patient – It may take several sessions to become comfortable

-To find a dog groomer near you who specialises in anxious dogs or offers mobile services, browse our verified directory.
+To find a dog groomer near you who specialises in anxious dogs or has mobile services, browse our verified directory.

 Ready to book?